 T1 C+ (Gd)

-- may show enhancement in ~20-30% of cases 5
+may show enhancement in ~20-30% of cases 5

-- enhancement may be heterogeneous or a mural nodule
+enhancement may be heterogeneous or a mural nodule

 non-specific although lactate may be present

 Treatment and prognosis

-If in the mesial temporal lobe consider
+In the temporal lobe consider:

-- tumours (in order of decreasing frequency)
+tumors (in order of decreasing frequency)

-See also temporal lobe tumours
+See also: temporal lobe tumors

-If cortical consider
+If cortical elsewhere consider: